About

 Research impact and partnerships

-The oral health preference-based measure and the utility algorithm I developed as part of my PhD is one of the first in oral health research in the world as well as in Australia.
-This instrument and the utility algorithm will facilitate the economic evaluations of oral health interventions targeted at children and adolescents.
+I developed the first oral health preference-based measure and the utility algorithm.
+This instrument and the utility algorithm facilitate economic evaluations of oral health interventions targeted at children and adolescents.
 Currently, I am working with a Swedish research team undertaking a project to translate and validate the oral health preference-based instrument and inform development of tariffs.
+I have prepared evaluation reports for the Medical Services Advisory Committee for a range of medical services including interventional and diagnostic procedures, which has directly influenced policy and practice.

 Project titleFunding amountDuration